 The days of the “hero” leader, or “the smartest person in the room” who must know everything and micromanage his or her direct reports will be a thing of the past.
 Organizations are moving towards flatter structures and they will need leaders who can thrive in a collaborative and cross-functional environment.

 ‘Flatter’ organizations tend to benefit from improved communication between employees, increased morale, less bureaucracy, and the ability to make decisions and changes faster.
 Typically, employees' responsibility levels tend to be much higher in flatter organizations, thus improving job satisfaction and reducing the need for excess levels of management.
-As we move through 2022 and towards next year, we will begin to see a shift in the hierarchy structure of many companies, particularly those in creative industries, and start ups.
+As we move through 2022 and towards next year, we will begin to see a shift in the hierarchy structure of many companies, particularly those in creative industries.

 2. Increasing need to develop self & others

 To keep on top of the rapidly changing technological environment, leaders can no longer sit back and say “I know everything I need to know” as what they do know today will be outdated tomorrow.
-There is now a greater need to develop their self and their teams.
+There is now a greater need to develop themselves and their teams.

 When comparing job culture to that of 10 years ago, there is less loyalty amongst employees to their employers, meaning employers need to do everything they can to keep the employees in the company as long as possible to improve staff turnover.
-A popular method is through offering additional development and training alongside the role.
+Employee empowerment is key and can be achieved through training and development alongside the role.